First-order convergence for $321$-avoiding permutations: -avoiding permutations

-for a suitable $s \geq 2,$ and then treat the two sums separately.
-For $i\leq s,$ we will show that it is very likely for all entries of the configuration to be replaced if we choose $M$ large enough.
-For $i>s,$ it turns out that $|\psi_1|$ decays almost linearly.
+for a suitable cutoff $s\ge2$, and treat the two sums separately.
+For $i\le s$, we show that if $N$ is large enough, it is very likely that all entries of the original $k$-tail are replaced.
+For $i>s$, the size $|\psi_1|$ decreases approximately linearly along the process.

-Regarding the former, we consider the second random process defined in Section \ref{process}, which has varying probabilities yet is Markovian for a given stopping time $N$.
-We note that its transitions are governed only by $\psi_1.$ Suppose $\psi^{(0)}, \psi^{(1)}, \ldots$ is the sequence of configurations generated by the process.
-We choose the stopping time as follows.
-For any given starting configuration with $|\psi_1|=r$, let $N=\tau_r$ be the random time that all the entries of $\psi^{(0)}$ are replaced.
-That is to say,

-We will show that \begin{lemma} For $\varepsilon>0$ and $r=2,3,\ldots$, there exists $M(k,r,\varepsilon)$ such that $\mathbf{P}(\tau_r \geq M(k,r,\varepsilon) ) < \varepsilon.$ \end{lemma} \pf We will distinguish three types of insertion: (1) the leftmost position ($P_1$), (2) the middle positions ($P_i \, \tn{ for }\, i=2,\ldots, |\psi_1| $) and (3) the rightmost position ($R$) according to the notation \eqref{insert}. $P_1$ does not change the number of insertion positions and it goes to $\psi_2.$ Yet if the new entry is inserted in a middle position, then the tail configuration changes as in Figure \ref{anter}.
-Regarding the third case, $R$ goes to $\psi_1$ and does not change the rest of the configuration.
-An insertion to the rightmost position will make $|\psi_1|$ go up by $1,$ while an insertion to a middle position will make it go down by at least $1$.